hundredrabbits/Ronin/README.txt

 To save an image in memory, open an image file with Ronin, or drag an image file on the window.
 You will then be able to import it by using the file image's name.
 If the image file is `preview.png`, you can import it as follow:

-; import image at position
 (import $path
   (pos 100 100))

-; import image at position, with size
 (import "preview.jpg"
   (rect 100 100 400 400))

-; export
 (export)

 Library